It’s 7:30 and I’m fishing for a topic. I’m distracted considering:

-Push manufacturers can go from concept to delivery in 8 weeks with 4 of those weeks on the water- I decided that guy’s fishing for consultancies.
+It is claimed [link deleted as the page is gone now] that push manufacturers can go from concept to delivery in 8 weeks with 4 of those weeks on the water- I decided that guy’s fishing for consultancies.
 It brings to mind this website, that says “If you’re not part of the solution, there’s money to be made in prolonging the problem”.

 I finally broke down and subscribed to WWD Women’s Wear Daily.
 It’s a miracle.
 It’s only amusing to poke fun at the establishment media for so long.
 Pragmatically, I also decided it was endless source material.

 I went grocery shopping.
 I’ve decided I like Food City on Alameda.
 Nobody speaks English there.
 There’s a hardware store in the back.
 Grocery shopping is an activity most likely to provoke me into a melt-down.
 I went last week and bought everything I needed except the milk, bread, eggs, tortillas, butter, cereal and coffee.
 One could wonder what it was I did buy.
 I know I am.

 I burned another pizza.
 I don’t think you understand just how I mean that but I think I should get a break here; at least this time I took it out of the box.
 I once stuck a pizza in the oven complete with all packaging…two nights in a row!

 A lady from the mental health department came by to pick up some supplies for their arts and crafts program.
 Obviously, our definition of “a lot of leather” differed.
 She giggled happily over the mix-up and agreed it was fortuitous that she brought an SUV.
 She didn’t make a dent in my stash.
 I hope she comes back for more.